-Disclosures on the Group's Remuneration and Incentive Policies are provided in the Report on Remuneration and Compensations Paid (Remuneration Policy), to which express reference is made below, where necessary.
+Disclosures on the Group's Remuneration and Incentive Policies are provided in the Report on Remuneration Policy and Compensations Paid (Remuneration Policy), to which express reference is made below, where necessary.

-The Banca Generali Group publishes its Report on remuneration policy and compensations paid on its website in the Corporate Governance section dedicated to the Shareholders' Meeting.
+Banca Generali Group publishes its Report on remuneration policy and compensations paid on its website in the Corporate Governance section dedicated to the Shareholders' Meeting.

-The Report on the Application of Remuneration Policies in 2022 is included in the Report on remuneration policy and compensations paid 2023, available at the following link: https://www.bancagenerali.com/governance/agm
+The Report on the application of Remuneration Policies in 2023 is included in the Report on Remuneration Policy and Compensations Paid 2024, available at the following link: www.bancagenerali.com/en/governance/agm